 Qualifying students engage in work experience with various companies or agencies.
 Work performed, assigned readings, and a seminar project for three or more credits constitute the basis of the experience.
 Number of credits is determined beforehand by mutual consent.
 The internship should generally complement the student's minor.
-Offered every semester, intersession, and Summer.
+Offered every semester, intersession, and summer.
+Prerequisite: Permission of Chairperson